MicrosoftDocs/visualstudio-docs/docs/get-started/visual-basic/tutorial-console.md

 ## Create a project

-First, you'll create a Visual Basic app project.
-The default project template includes all the files you'll need for a runnable app.
+First, you create a Visual Basic app project.
+The default project template includes all the files you need for a runnable app.

 ::: moniker range="<=vs-2019"